iterative/dvc.org/public/static/docs/command-reference/import.md

   an existing directory is specified, then the output will be placed inside of it.

-- `--rev` - commit hash, branch or tag name, etc. (any [Git revision](https://git-scm.com/docs/revisions)) of the repository to download the file or directory from.
+- `--rev` - commit SHA hash, branch or tag name, etc. (any [Git revision](https://git-scm.com/docs/revisions)) of the repository to download the file or directory from.
 The latest commit in `master` (tip of the default branch) is used by default when this option is not specified.